Meghan Markle & Prince Harry’s Baby Boy Shares A Birthday With Potential Godfather George Clooney

 George reportedly met Harry a few years ago through their charity work with the same organizations.
 They introduced each other’s wives and became a very close foursome, with Harry and Meghan having jetted off to George and Amal’s mansion on several occasions.

-In March, George defended Meghan against the negative press coverage she had been getting.
+In March, George Clooney defended Meghan against the negative press coverage she had been getting.

 “She’s a really kind and smart and intelligent young woman and they’re a really wonderful, loving couple,” he said of his friends, Today reported.
 “Most of it you can just shrug off and not pay attention to, but sometimes it’s unkind.”

-Because of his loyalty to the Sussexes, George seems like the perfect candidate for the baby’s godfather.
+Because of his loyalty to the Sussex royals, George seems like the perfect candidate to serve as the baby’s godfather.
 However, nothing has been announced yet, and the actor did shut down rumors that he and his wife would be godparents back in February.

-As the Inquisitr previously reported, Victoria and David Beckham are also likely front-runners for the honor.
+As The Inquisitr previously reported, Victoria and David Beckham are also likely front-runners for the honor.